0rAX0/GNOME-Concepts/README.md

 A: You can draw them however you like.
 You can also discribe it with text and I or someone will try to draw it for you.
 But please try to make whatever you submit as clean and clear as possible.

+**Q: I'm a developper and I want to take an idea and make it availble upstream instead of making an extension, is that possible?**

+A: Yep.
+See `How to start working on a project` above and do everything it says, and instead of linking to a repo add a link to your Bugzilla report and update the Wiki page when your patch is commited upstream.

 **Q: We are a distro/GS fork, can we take ideas from here?**